-- Lie on the floor and stretch one leg while holding the other bent and supporting your foot.
+- Firstly, lie on the floor and stretch one leg while holding the other bent and supporting your foot.

-- Lift the leg that is stretched and hold that position for about 10 seconds.
+- Then lift the leg that is stretched and hold that position for about 10 seconds.

-- Lower that leg, bend it, and do the same motion with the opposite leg.
+- After that, lower that leg, bend it, and do the same exercise with the opposite leg.

-- This exercise can be somewhat tiring for your abdominal muscles, so we recommend that you be in a comfortable position and not directly on the floor.
+- This exercise can be somewhat tiring for your abdominal muscles, so we recommend you to be in a comfortable position and not directly on the floor.

-- Remember to perform all the routines gently and without forcing it.
-Just move as far as you can raise your leg.
+- Remember to perform all the routines gently and without force.
+Just raise your leg as far as you can.

 4. Leg extensions